 My first two weeks have been eventful and insightful to say the least.
 In my first week I’m pretty sure there wasn’t a single day that I did the same thing, which definitely kept me on my toes.
 There was the mandatory online training, stock-taking bar supplies, archiving old programmes, and a stock take of the leaflets/posters for upcoming performances in the theatre, all of which I am eagerly looking forward to seeing.
-(Take a look at the Mumford Theatre website or pick up a WHAT'S ON ARTS brochure to see the various exciting shows we have on, I guarantee there will be at least one to tickle your fancy).

 These were all things that were relatively new to me, but I was never overwhelmed thanks to the patient guidance of the members of the team.

 It also soon became evident that the team are always casting their eyes forward to the future and how they can improve the theatre and gallery experience for visitors, students and staff.
 This was made clear in the away-day meeting I attended.
 I can honestly say that I finished my first week looking forward to work the following week.
 How many people can say that?